betsythefc/natophonetic/README.md

 # natophonetic
-Bash scrit that converts input into nato phonetic spelling
+Bash script that converts input into nato phonetic spelling